Country or Region | |

 |

 ![]() Extra facility/provider requirements for delivery of abortion servicesReferral linkages to a higher-level facilityNot specified Availability of a specialist doctor, including OB/GYNNot specified Minimum number of bedsNot specified Other (if applicable)The therapeutic termination of pregnancy must be performed in the following medical premises(1) A government hospital or government agency that provides overnight admission service to patients, or a medical infirmary that has beds for patients for overnight stay in accordance with the Medical Premise Act, these medical premises are allowed to perform appropriate therapeutic termination of pregnancy.(2) A medical clinic in accordance with the Medical Premise Act, is allowed to perform therapeutic termination of pregnancy where the gestational age is not over twelve weeks The limit of 12 weeks gestational period applies to clinics outside hospitals.
 There is no gestational limit set for abortions done in hospitals.
 Therefore, the gestational limit is specific to the site where the abortion is conducted.
 Termination of pregnancy pursuant to Criminal Code Articles 305(1) and (2) must be performed in the following medical premises: (1) A government hospital or government agency that provides overnight admission service to patients, or a medical infirmary that has beds for patients for overnight stay in accordance with the Medical Premise Act, these medical premises are allowed to perform appropriate therapeutic termination of pregnancy.
 (2) A medical clinic in accordance with the Medical Premise Act, is allowed to perform therapeutic termination of pregnancy where the gestational age is not over twelve weeks.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion facilities within both the public and private sectors should be available at all levels of the health system, with appropriate referral mechanisms between facilities.
-Safe Abortion Guidelines, § 3.3.1.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+There is no single recommended approach to providing abortion services.
+The choice of specific health worker(s) (from among the recommended options) or management by the individual themself, and the location of service provision (from among recommended options) will depend on the values and preferences of the woman, girl or other pregnant person, available resources, and the national and local context.
+A plurality of service-delivery approaches can co-exist within any given context.
+Given that service-delivery approaches can be diverse, it is important to ensure that for the individual seeking care, the range of service-delivery options taken together will provide access to scientifically accurate, understandable information at all stages; access to quality-assured medicines (including those for pain management); back-up referral support if desired or needed; linkages to an appropriate choice of contraceptive services for those who want post-abortion contraception.
+Best Practice Statement 49 on service delivery.
+Abortion Care Guideline § 3.6.1.

 |